- Lawmakers considering switch from PAP to Medicaid managed care and a work requirement

 From October 1, 2013 until mid-April 2014, 7,235 exchange applicants in New Hampshire enrolled in the state’s pre-expansion Medicaid program.
 And from the fall of 2013 to June 2014, total Medicaid enrollment in New Hampshire increased by 10,081 people.
 These individuals were already eligible for Medicaid based on the previous guidelines, but didn’t enroll until 2014.

 And that, in turn, has had a significant impact on the uninsured rate.
 In 2013, 10.7 percent of the population was uninsured, according to U.S. Census data.
-That had fallen to 6.3 percent by 2015 – a 41 percent decrease.
+That had fallen to 5.9 percent by 2016 — nearly a 45 percent decrease.

-Medicaid expansion in New Hampshire was quite contentious, but Governor Maggie Hassan eventually succeeded in her efforts to expand Medicaid — using a privatized approach —to people with incomes up to 138 percent of poverty (133 percent, but with a 5 percent income disregard for people whose incomes are slightly over 133 percent of FPL).
+Medicaid expansion in New Hampshire was quite contentious, but former Governor Maggie Hassan eventually succeeded in her efforts to expand Medicaid — using a privatized approach — to people with incomes up to 138 percent of poverty (133 percent, but with a 5 percent income disregard for people whose incomes are slightly over 133 percent of FPL).

 On March 27, 2014, Gov Hassan signed Senate Bill 413 into law, setting New Hampshire on track to become the 27th state (including DC) to expand Medicaid.